openstack-infra/zuul/doc/source/developer/docs.rst

 entire hierarchy of the attribute, but emphasises the last portion (i.e., the field being documented).

-To use the hierarchical features, simply nest with indendtation in the normal RST manner.
+To use the hierarchical features, simply nest with indentation in the normal RST manner.

 It supports the ``required`` and ``default`` options and will annotate